 But in reality, it’s a powerful tool that comes with dual fan speed settings.
 You can even adjust the airflow density while working, which gives this tool an edge over other heat guns.

-This tool is a pure artwork machine.
+This tool is a pure crafting heat gun designed for art and craft.
 This is the only heat gun out there with a folding handle, making it more portable and easy to store.
 The outer body is this tool is made up of high-quality plastic, which prevents overheating.

 This is a solid and pleasingly lightweight heat gun that weighs only 13.6 ounces.
 Its 6 feet long power cable gives you more space and freedom while working on large projects.
 I don’t think I have any criticism about this tool.